20 Aug PPC vs SEO Individual or Integrated Strategies for Your Business

 Our Latest Posts

-but what if we mixed them – seo + ppc?
+But what if we mixed them – SEO + PPC?

 The answer to this question is very easy.
 When you integrate both organic and paid campaigns, the benefits multiply.
 But let’s look at all the benefits of combining these two strategies.

-1. more visibility
+1. More visibility

 There’s an exponential increase in brand visibility, which therefore leads to more conversions and return on investment.
 Ranking high in the search results for SEO means you agree with Google’s algorithm in a way that will give you long-lasting results.

 When you rank high for PPC, it means you have a finite domain of the dominant keywords of your niche and fast results.
-When you combine these two strategies, you are maximizing brand awareness, visibility, long-lasting results, conversions, and credibility.
+When you combine these two strategies, you are maximising brand awareness, visibility, long-lasting results, conversions, and credibility.

 Sometimes, it’s easy to rest on your laurels once you have reached the highest rank for search results with just an SEO strategy.
 However, the advantage of combining this strategy with a paid campaign like PPC lies in something called SERP.
 This means that your ads will always be at the top of the results.

-2. faster testing
+2. Faster testing

 Because PPC campaigns show results almost instantly, it could be a good way to test keywords to use later on in your SEO strategy.
 By doing this, you’re saving the time and effort of trying individual keywords for your SEO campaign.
 This will make your organic campaign show results much faster than it normally would.

-3. maximized lead generation
+3. Maximised lead generation

 The way that SEO and PPC cultivate leads is different.
 With SEO, you have prospects actively researching your products or services through keywords (typically long-tailed).
 Alternatively, with PPC campaigns, you are attracting customers at a different stage on their journey.
 These leads have already done their research and are ready to make a purchase.

-So, when you implement both SEO and PPC strategies together, you are maximizing your lead generation by attracting your prospects at different stages in the buyer’s journey.
+So, when you implement both SEO and PPC strategies together, you are maximising your lead generation by attracting your prospects at different stages in the buyer’s journey.
 Doing this will get you more customers and more conversions.

-when should you have an agency do your seo and ppc campaigns?
+When should you have an agency do your seo and PPC campaigns?

 Ideally, you want to look into hiring an agency to handle your SEO and PPC campaigns when you’re looking for consistency and the best results.
 Long gone are the days when finding a decent agency to handle this kind of marketing was like finding a needle in a haystack.
 Nowadays, it’s easier.